sdc-china/IDA-doc/_posts/2018-01-03-installation-ida-repacking.md

 *  **smtp.host** : SMTP host
 *  **smtp.port** : SMTP port
 *  **email.from** : Sender Email address
 *  **spring.activemq.broker-url** : IP and Port of embedded ActiveMQ.
-It is only needed when you integrate IDA with BPM DEF[1] to have the monitoring feature.
+It is only needed when you integrate IDA with BAW DEF[1] to have the monitoring feature.
 By default this property is commented out.
 You can leave it as-is if you don't need the monitoring feature.
 If you need it, you can uncomment it and replace the localhost with the actual IP address of the IDA deployment server.
 *  **deployment.timeout** : The timeout in seconds for REST API call to check if snapshot is installed on PS and set as default snapshot
 *  **deployment.interval** : The interval in seconds for REST API call to check if snapshot is installed on PS and set as default snapshot
 *  **jasypt.encryptor.password** : default value password